OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 The first step for testing MFA is to identify all of the authentication functionality in the application, which may include:

 - The main login page.
+- Security critical functionality (such as disabling MFA or changing a password).
 - Federated login providers.
 - API endpoints (from both the main web interface and mobile apps)
 - Alternative (non-HTTP) protocols.